metrorailings/OwlBlog/content/posts/week-6-insights.md

 Carolina still moving the ball down the field thanks in large part to Mike Davis and Teddy Bridgewater running/scrambling with the ball.

 Well-executed bootleg from Carolina, but even better disciplined defense from Chicago.

+Lots of zone blitzing from the Panthers.

+Odd to see so many light boxes from the Panthers.